doctrine/mongodb-odm/docs/en/reference/metadata-drivers.rst

         $em->getConfiguration()->setMetadataCacheImpl(new ApcCache());

-If you want to use one of the included core metadata drivers you just need to configure it.
+If you want to use one of the included core metadata drivers you need to configure it.
+If you pick the annotation driver, you will additionally need to install ``doctrine/annotations``.
 All the drivers are in the ``Doctrine\ODM\MongoDB\Mapping\Driver`` namespace:

 .. code-block:: php